 g) IN THE EVENT A SPECTATOR/COACH REFUSES TO LEAVE THE CONFINES OF THE FIELD after being sent off, THE MATCH WILL BE TERMINATED WITH THE OFFENDING TEAM FORFEITING THE GAME BY A 4-0 SCORE without the possibility of advancement if in a pool game.

 First and second place team and individual awards will be awarded

-after the final game for all ages (except U8 4v4 which will receive participation awards).
+after the final game for all ages.
 Only team members and registered guest players will receive a trophy.
 Coaches are not eligible to receive an individual award.

 Games shall be considered completed if the first half has concluded and play is stopped by either the Field Referee or the Tournament Directors.
 The score at the stoppage of play will be the final game score.
 If the first half has not been completed and the game is stopped, every effort will be made to complete the game, or play to complete at least the first half and record the score as final.
 If the game is canceled before it starts every effort will be made to reschedule the game.
 Note: If necessary, game lengths may be shortened to accommodate scheduling requirements.
 It is the responsibility of each coach to check Tournament Headquarters for reschedule information.
 However, in the event that rescheduling is not possible, and game cancellation creates a situation where teams within the division are unable to play an equal number of qualifying games, the group winner will be determined on the basis of average tournament points for games played (including the tie breaking procedure).
 The team with the highest average points will be declared the winner of the group.
 In the event there is a tie which cannot be resolved by point averaging, the advancing team will be determined by a coin toss, or penalty kicks, per FIFA as directed by the Tournament Directors.
 The Dublin United SC shall not be responsible for any team’s expenses due to weather related cancellation of games.